sludovicdelys/TIL/README.md

 const element = <h1>Hello, {name}</h1>;
 ```

-"Instead of artificially separating technologies by putting markup and logic in separate files, React separates concerns with loosely coupled units called “components” that contain both."
+- Instead of artificially separating technologies by putting markup and logic in separate files, React separates concerns with loosely coupled units called ```components``` that contain both.:
   * [seperation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns): a design principle for separating a computer program into distinct sections such that each section addresses a separate concern.
   * concern: a set of information that affects the code of a computer program.

+- Each React element is a JavaScript object that you can store in a variable or pass around in your program.

+- Passing props is how information flows in React apps, from parents to children.

+- Notice how with ```onClick={() => alert('click')}```, we’re passing a function as the ```onClick``` prop.
+React will only call this function after a click.
+Forgetting ```() =>``` and writing ```onClick={alert('click')}``` is a common mistake, and would fire the alert every time the component re-renders.

+- React components can 'remember things' by setting ```this.state``` in their constructors. ```this.state``` should be considered as private to a React component that it’s defined in.
+First we have to add a ```constructor``` to the class to initialize the state.
+All React component classes that have a constructor should start with a super(props) call.

+- When you call ```setState``` in a component, React automatically updates the child components inside of it too.

+**To collect data from multiple children, or to have two child components communicate with each other, you need to declare the shared state in their parent component instead.
+The parent component can pass the state back down to the children by using props; this keeps the child components in sync with each other and with the parent component.**

 ## CodeWars